chaoss/website/CHAOSScon/2023EU/event-details.md

 ### Diversity Access Tickets and Family Friendliness

-Please ask on Slack how to get a Diversity Access Ticket, we have not yet finalized the procedure.
+Please email Elizabeth Barron <elizabeth@chaoss.community> for more information on how to get a Diversity Access Ticket.

 The CHAOSScon team plans to host an informal family friendly outing after CHAOSScon, but the details are to be determined.
 We recommend you join the [#CHAOSScon slack channel](https://chaoss-workspace.slack.com/archives/C02EMK6RAKT) for up-to-date information.